Mr-Slesser/Particle-Simulation/README.md

 # Premake 5 C++ Project

-**Note that currently windows BAT files have not been tested, use with care until this message is removed**

 Premake is a build configuration tool for C/C++ in that it generates project files using a LUA configuration.
 [Read more about Premake](https://premake.github.io/)